taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 1: Manufacturing Doc Requests.md

 ### Configure Agile Interface for TomoTherapy Document Requests

 1. Go to *accuray.okta.com*, this will take you to a centralized hub of different enterprise programs used here at Accuray Incorporated.
 Click the **Oracle Agile PLM** widgit.
-2. You will most likely be routed to the **Workflow Routings** tab of the Accuray Agile Interface.
+2. You will be routed to the **Workflow Routings** tab of the Accuray Agile Interface.
 Go toward the top of the screen, and select the **Dashboard** tab.
 3. You will now be presented with a screen featuring four (4) empty tables.
 Click the **Configure** button in the center of the top-left table.
 4. Change the **Table Name** to *TT ECRs*.
 Ensure **Display Type** is set to **Table** then click **Next** at the bottom-right corner of the window.
 5. Select the **Advanced Search** radio button and click **Define Query**.
 A new window will appear.